rkasper/typescript-project-template/README.md

     Run 'npm install'     Don't ask again

 - Select ``Run 'npm install'``.
-- Open file ``src/test/renameme.spec.ts``.
+- Create a new test file ``src/test/renameme.spec.ts``.
 Admire its 0 lines of executable code.
 Remind yourself that 0 lines of code means you have 0 bugs in your code.
 Congratulate yourself.
 You rock!
 - Enjoy.